Cash on Delivery (COD) or Payment on Delivery (POD) has been and still is one of the go-to payment option for millions of people buying things online.

 It lowers the perceived risk of “losing money to a fake vendor.”

-Bottom line: COD thrives because it meets customers where they are—cautious, sometimes offline, and skeptical of sending money before getting the goods.
+Bottom line: COD thrives because it meets customers where they are, sometimes offline, or just cautious of sending money before seeing the goods.

 On the surface, COD looks like: